MarshallAsbury/admera/README.md

 - Regular Sample
     - Sequencing data must be delivered within 14 days
 - Expedited Sample
-    - Clients pay extra for sped up services
+    - Clients pay extra for faster services
     - Sequencing data must be delivered within 7 days

 Each sample will have the following information
+1. A sample id
-1. The day the sample was received by the company
+2. The day the sample was received by the company
-2. Whether the sample is a regular or expedited sample
+3. Whether the sample is a regular or expedited sample

 If a sample is delayed, as in by the time the lab receives a sample it has already missed its expected delivery date, it has 3 days to be delivered.

 Priority should be determined by how many days are left until its expected delivery date.

+Once lab receives a sample it takes a full day for data to be delivered.

-Feel free to use the provided test data file pq_test_data.txt.
+Feel free to use the provided test data file 'pq_test_data.txt'.

 For testing, assume the current date is 07/18/2022.

-Once lab receives a sample it takes a full day for data to be delivered.